moskalev-dev/cvector/README.md

 [current number of elements + (current number of elements / 2)].\
 When deleting items, when the reserve size becomes large, the memory is also deallocated. \
-The size of the reserved memory can be found using the capacity() function.
+The size of the reserved memory can be found using the capacity() function. \
+An example of how the library works (CMake project) is located in the "target" directory.

 ### 🚀 To allocate a vector in memory, you must:
 ```c